IgSoares/Regression_with_ANNs/README.md

 # Regression_with_ANNs

-A Python code that performs regression in a .csv data file, from a function curve, using the concept of Artificial Neural Networks (ANNs), implemented with PyTorch.
+A Python code that performs regression in a .xlsx data file, from a function curve, using the concept of Artificial Neural Networks (ANNs), implemented with PyTorch.

 After training the network, a graph is plotted with the original curve and the predicted curve, in order to compare and analyze the model results.